tessgi/tess-point/README.md

 - See https://tess.mit.edu/observations/ for latest TESS pointing table

-- No corrections for velocity aberration are calculated.
+- No corrections for velocity aberration are calculated by default.
 Potentially more accurate results can be obtained if the target RA and Declination coordinates have aberration effects applied.
+The aberrate option uses the astropy GCRS Earth based frame in order to approximate a TESS frame.
+Earth has a velocity of 30km/s in solar system whereas TESS moves <4km/s relative to Earth, thus the GCRS correction should largely remove the 20arcsecond Earth induced aberration amplitude

 - For proposals to the TESS science office or directors discretionary time, please consult the TESS prediction webtool available at https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py for official identification of 'observable' targets.
 However, if your proposal depends on a single or few targets, then this tool is helpful to further refine the likelihood of the target being available on the detectors.